 The Manning Entrance State Park is situated on the NSW Mid North Coast and comprises lands surrounding and including the Manning River's southern entrance at Old Bar.
 The 487 hectare site runs from Old Bar to the southern side of the Manning River's northern entrance at Manning Point and features a caravan park, primitive camping ground, sporting fields and historic airstrip.
-The foreshores of the coastal beaches and estuary provide an array of year round recreation and tourism opportunities while the protected tracts of littoral rainforests and other significant native vegetation provide habitat for many species of native fauna and flora.
-Over recent years the lands at Old Bar Spit, Farquhar Inlet, Farquhar Spitand Manning Point have been one of the most successful breeding and fledgling sites in the State for the Migratory and Endangered Shorebird - the Little Tern (Sterna albifrons).
+Over recent years the lands at Farquhar Spit, Old Bar Spit, Farquhar Inlet, Farquhar Spitand Manning Point have been one of the most successful breeding and fledgling sites in NSW for the Migratory and Endangered Shorebird - the Little Tern (Sterna albifrons).

-- Please remain outside the fenced areas and greater than 10 metres away from the fence line
+- Please remain outside the fenced and habitat-signposted areas and greater than 20 metres away from these fence lines

 - Follow vehicle usage rules - maps and relevant documents

 Over the Spring/Summer/Autumn period the State Park will be subject to surveillance operations.
-Breaches of compliance signage by the Public may lead to Government compliance and enforcement action.
+Breaches of compliance signage by the Public will lead to Government compliance and enforcement investigations.

 Farquhar Park access

-Boat access to and from the Farquhar Park Campground is recommended at high tide.
+Boat access to and from the Farquhar Park Campground is recommended at high tide only.
 Farquhar Park campers and day users are responsible for knowing the limits of their skills and boat, and for navigating safely.

 Farquhar Park usage